Xenoturbella bocki

 Xenoturbella bocki is a marine benthic worm-like species from the genus Xenoturbella.
-It is found in saltwater sea floor habitats off the coast of Europe, predominantly Sweden.
+It is found in saltwater sea floor habitats off the coast of Europe, predominantly in Sweden.
 It was the first species in the genus discovered.
-Initially it was collected by Swedish zoologist Sixten Bock in 1915, and described in 1949 by Swedish zoologist Einar Westblad.
+Initially, it was collected by Swedish zoologist Sixten Bock in 1915 and described in 1949 by Swedish zoologist Einar Westblad.
 The unusual digestive structure of this species, in which a single opening is used to eat food and excrete waste, has led to considerable study and controversy as to its classification.
 It is a bottom-dwelling, burrowing carnivore that eats mollusks (likely larval forms, as opposed to hard-shelled adults).

 Systematics

 Etymology

-For the genus name Xenoturbella, Ancient Greek xénos, means foreign or strange, and Latin turbela, means a bustle or turbulence in water.
+For the genus name Xenoturbella, Ancient Greek xénos means foreign or strange, and Latin turbela means a bustle or turbulence in water.

-Genus Xenoturbella is a member of sub-phylum Xenoturbellida, which are known as paradoxmaskar – Swedish for "paradox worms" (a term that some popular media have applied to the species), because if it is classified as a deuterostome, it would be more closely related to humans than other, more complex, invertebrates such as lobsters.
+Genus Xenoturbella is a member of the sub-phylum Xenoturbellida, which are known as paradoxmaskar – Swedish for "paradox worms" (a term that some popular media have applied to the species), because if it is classified as a deuterostome, it would be more closely related to humans than other, more complex, invertebrates such as lobsters.
 Deuterostomes are a superphylum of animals whose anus forms before their mouth does during embryonic development.
-It includes humans, other chordates, echinoderms and hemichordates.
+It includes humans, other chordates, echinoderms, and hemichordates.

 The species signifier bocki refers to Sixten Bock, who first collected the organism in 1915.
 It was assigned by Swedish zoologist Einar Westblad, who described the species in 1949.

 Taxonomy

 In 1999, examination of X. bocki specimens held at the Swedish Museum of Natural History showed that a small subset of them must belong to another species.
-This population differed from specimens identified as X. bocki in internal fertilization, its small size of 12 mm at most, and its pink coloration – in contrast to yellow-white coloration identified for X. bocki.
+This population differed from specimens identified as X. bocki in internal fertilization, its small size of 12 mm at most, and its pink coloration, in contrast to the yellow-white coloration identified for X. bocki.
 The new taxon was named after Westblad, who collected the specimens from coarser and shallower habitats in the same range as X. bocki.
-However, mitochondrial DNA sequencing from the specimens identified with both species suggested that the two populations belonged to the same species, involving that X. westbladi is a junior synonym to X. bocki.
+However, mitochondrial DNA sequencing from the specimens identified with both species suggests that the two populations belonged to the same species, involving that X. westbladi is a junior synonym of X. bocki.

 Phylogeny

 Species level

-Comparison of mitochondrial DNA and protein sequences showed that the species Xenoturbella bocki – often found off the coast of Sweden – is the sister group to X. hollandorum, a species discovered in 2016 in eastern Pacific Ocean.
+Comparison of mitochondrial DNA and protein sequences showed that the species Xenoturbella bocki – often found off the coast of Sweden – is the sister group to X. hollandorum, a species discovered in 2016 in the eastern Pacific Ocean.
 In turn, these two species share evolutionary affinities with X. japonica into a clade of 'shallow-water' taxa.